 Florida is one of twelve states that have this requirement.
 However, Florida has an expectation of privacy provision that courts have ruled does not apply to on-duty police officers who are engaged in police work in view of the general public.
 Does this mean it is a felony to record police?
 No. This means it is legal to openly record on-duty officers.

-If you have been wrongfully charged or arrested for obstruction or interfering with police officers, such as video recording them, protect your rights with the help of a defense attorney immediately.
+If you have been wrongfully charged or arrested for obstruction or interfering with police officers in Florida, such as video recording them, protect your rights with the help of a criminal lawyer near me immediately.